unyt-org/datex-core-js-legacy/docs/manual/6 Classes.md

 Instances of a class marked with `@sync` are also automatically bound to a pointer when created (The value does not have to be explicitly wrapped in `$$()`).

+All non-primitive properties of an instance (that are decorated with `@property`) are automatically bound to a new pointer if they don't have a pointer yet.

 ## Getters and setters

 When a property getter is decorated with `@property` (todo: currently with `@always`), it behaves like any other bound property at first glance.